wavefrontHQ/help/proxies_intro.md

-## What is a Proxy?
+## What is the Wavefront Proxy?

 In most cases before metrics can begin streaming to Wavefront from a host, application, or service you must add a Wavefront proxy to your installation.
 The Wavefront proxy allows you to send your data to Wavefront in a secure, fast, and reliable manner.

-The proxy is a Java program that sends data to Wavefront over HTTPs and handles authentication with your Wavefront instance through a simple token.
+The Wavefront proxy is a Java program that sends data to Wavefront over HTTPs and handles authentication with your Wavefront instance through a simple token.
 The proxy handles hundreds to thousands of simultaneous clients.
 It consolidates points into configurable batches (usually 1 second), adding minimal latency (0.5 second, on average, due to the 1 second batches).